 The \dnnsvb is trained on half the events passing these selections and evaluated on the other half.
 The variables used for training are in Table~\ref{tab:dnn_sr_variables}.
 They describe most of the relevant kinematics to the system.
 Again, the original weights are used for the \vjets samples, though the reweighted ones could be used as well.
 The histogram of the \dnnsvb score is binned such that the signal distribution is flat, while the MC statistical uncertainty of the background in each bin is less than $25\%$.
 Given this approach, lower MC statistical uncertainties allows for more bins and greater sensitivity, in this case granting three times as many bins and up to a $50\%$ increase in Asimov significance.

-\subsection{PCA Systematic Variations}
+\subsection{PCA systematic variations}

 With the signal region \dnnsvb trained, its PCA systematic uncertainties on it can be examined in detail.
-The full covariance matrix for the signal region bins is shown in Fig.~\ref{fig:sr_covariance}, and the first two PCA vectors are in Fig.~\ref{fig:sr_pca_directions}.
+The full covariance matrix for the signal region bins is shown in Figure~\ref{fig:sr_covariance}, and the first two PCA vectors are in Figure~\ref{fig:sr_pca_directions}.
 The first PCA vector is an overall normalization uncertainty of $3\%$.
 The second is mostly an anticorrelated shift of the low and high \dnnsvb output regions.
 The other vectors are more complex and smaller.
 The first two are required to cover the anticorrelation between the low and high score bins.
 As the uncertainties are treated as binwise in the plots, the systematic is calculated by taking the sum of all 20 directions in quadrature.

-The resulting histograms with their uncertainties and Asimov significance \cite{Elwood_2020} are shown in Fig.~\ref{fig:sr_asimov} and Table~\ref{tab:asimov_sig}.
-Using the re-binned samples with the PCA systematic gives an increase in sensitivity of almost $50\%$ compared to just using the nominal samples.
+The resulting histograms with their uncertainties and Asimov significance \cite{Elwood_2020} are shown in Figure~\ref{fig:sr_asimov} and Table~\ref{tab:asimov_sig}.
+Using the rebinned samples with the PCA systematic gives an increase in sensitivity of almost $50\%$ compared to just using the nominal samples.
 The two distributions agree very well.
 Finer binning shows the reweighted distribution is less noisy than the original.

 The first column of histograms corresponds to using the original weights and has the smallest number of bins.
 The systematic uncertainty assigned to the reweighted histogram is the event-based value.
 Even without increasing the number of bins there is a substantial gain in expected significance due to the lower bin-by-bin uncertainties.